-Gynaecology refers to the health of a woman's reproductive system including the uterus, vagina, and ovaries.
+Gynecology refers to the health of a woman's reproductive system including the uterus, vagina, and ovaries.
 It typically goes hand in hand with obstetrics, which deals with issues concerning pregnancy and childbirth.
-Gynaecology covers both medical and surgical procedures to diagnose and treat reproductive conditions.
+Gynecology covers both medical and surgical procedures to diagnose and treat reproductive conditions.
 Common gynaecological conditions include ovarian cysts, fibroids, endometriosis and polycystic ovarian syndrome.

 Common Gynaecological Conditions

 - Ovarian Cysts - These are fluid-filled sacs that develop in or on the ovaries, usually during ovulation and menstrual cycles.
 Ovarian cysts are common and mostly harmless, and typically go away on their own without treatment.
 For large, persistent or potentially malignant cysts as well as cysts that are associated with severe pain, surgical removal is advised.

 - Fibroids - Also known as myomas, fibroids are non-cancerous growths that develop in the uterus.
 Untreated, they can increase in size and number, causing pelvic pain, heavy menstrual bleeding and frequent urination.
 Fibroids are treated via hormone therapy, myomectomy, hysterectomy and endometrial embolization.

 - Endometriosis - This condition occurs when the endometrium (uterine lining) forms outside the uterus, causing pain especially during periods and sex.
 If left untreated, endometriosis can increase the risk of infertility.
 Treatment options include medications, hormone therapy, hysterectomy and conservative surgery to remove endometrial tissues.